Our history

 After considerable fundraising efforts, the vision that the founding parents first had, became a reality with the opening of Bobath Cymru in 1992.
 The charity started with just four therapists and in its first year was able to treat 45 children.

-Glenys is still very involved in the centre, leading our Family Support Service.
+Although now retired, Glenys is still very involved in the centre, if you would like any help or information please refer to our Family Support Service

 Glenys paid for the first rent on the building with £30 of her own money, before any of the fundraising started.
 If you would like to continue the legacy of that very first gift of £30 please read more about our 1992 club.